Law enforcement - Medical Marijuana Registry

 Information can only be shared with authorized employees of state or local law enforcement.

-The Query Medical Marijuana Patient (QMMP) function in the Colorado Crime Information Center (CCIC) is currently unavailable.
-We are working to resolve this as quickly as possible.
-In the meantime, please follow the instructions below to verify patient card status by contacting the Registry.
+Use the Query Medical Marijuana Patient (QMMP) function in the Colorado Crime Information Center (CCIC) system to verify patient card status.

 Check denied mailed applications here